saferpay/jsonapi/texts/06_ErrorHandling_CommonErrors.md

 </pre>

 <hr />
-+ **PERMISSION_DENIED - "Invalid License"**: Should you get this error, you are trying to acces Saferpay Business functions, without the corresponding contract. <a href="https://saferpay.github.io/sndbx/Interfaces.html">More on that here</a>.
+<p><strong>PERMISSION_DENIED - "Invalid License":</strong> Should you get this error, you are trying to acces Saferpay Business functions, without the corresponding contract. <a href="https://saferpay.github.io/sndbx/Interfaces.html">More on that here</a>.</p>
---->>>

 <p>Example:</p>
 <pre class="prettyprint">
 {